ethanbaker3525/Syntactic-Generalization-CMSC723/README.md

 # data stored in Data/trees/brown_trees.tsv"
 ```

+The original filler-gap dependency data was sourced from [this repository](https://github.com/umd-psycholing/lm-syntactic-generalization).
+Our recovered training and testing splits of the filler-gap dependency data are located in Data/splits.

 ## Training
 Run the following code to train models on the hierarchical syntax tree dataset:
 ```sh